 - 5.1 Preliminary Checks

 - 5.2 Electronic Components

-- 5.3 Faults, Notifications, Errors
+- 5.3 Faults, Notifications and Errors

 - 5.4 Other Faults

-Often, you can identify and solve a problem through simple checks of the basics: confirming the electrical power supply, gas flow and resetting the thermostat control.
-To help with preliminary checks, the unit's control module offers a clear visual display of the status of the various control circuit components.
+Often, you can identify and solve a problem through simple checks of the basics: confirming the electrical power supply and gas flow.
+To help with preliminary checks, the unit's control module offers a visual display of the status of the various control circuit components.